- Due Diligence

 Stuck after buying a few properties in Canada?
-Your bank won’t lend you any more money, even though you’ve proven yourself as an investor.
+Your bank wonβt lend you any more money, even though youβve proven yourself as an investor.
 Sound familiar?
+Beyond the US, Canadians are also exploring Mexico vacation rental financing for warm-weather portfolio expansion.

 This is exactly what pushed Glenn Sutherland to start investing in US real estate.
-And it might be the solution you’re looking for too.
+Visit our US cross-border investing hub for the full roadmap.

 Why Canadian Investors Hit a Wall

-Here’s what happens to most Canadian real estate investors: You buy your first few properties.
+Hereβs what happens to most Canadian investors: You buy your first few properties.
 Everything goes great.
 Then suddenly, your bank cuts you off.

 The Right Way to Invest Today